ModelLearnRepeat/colon-survival-analysis/README.md

 | Levamisole | 53.5% (95% CI: 47.8–58.9%) |
 | Levamisole + 5-FU | 63.4% (95% CI: 57.7–68.5%) |

-The estimated difference is **9.9 percentage points** in favour of the combination group.
+The estimated difference is **9.9 percentage points** in favour of the combination group ( who took Levamisole plus 5-FU) .
 The global log-rank test gives *p* = 0.00417.
 The unadjusted Cox model estimates a hazard ratio of **0.711** (95% CI: 0.562–0.899) for Levamisole + 5-FU relative to Levamisole.
 Under the proportional-hazards assumption, this corresponds to an estimated 28.9% lower instantaneous death hazard among participants still alive at a given time.
 The proportional-hazards test found no evidence against that assumption (*p* = 0.737); this does not prove the assumption holds.

 These are exploratory comparisons from the same data, not independent replications and not, by themselves, proof of a causal treatment effect.